Hexrays/SXSW-2016_Notes/One Robot/readme.md

 Her (movie) - "disembodied intelligence"

-Leveraging character animators to make the robot more expressive so people can understand what they are doing "percieved competence" reactions to success or failure gets lots of forgiveness from people robots take time to learn
+Leveraging character animators to make the robot more expressive so people can understand what they are doing "perceived competence" reactions to success or failure gets lots of forgiveness from people robots take time to learn

-disney, with limied technology makes things come to life
+Disney, with limited technology makes things come to life

 more important to complete the right meta cognition than complete the task